Jaykakkad82/Vaccine_Management_System_frontend/README.md

-# Vaccine Management System - Frontend codde in React
+# Vaccine Management System - Frontend code in REACT.js
 This React code is part of the Vaccine Management System project.
 We built a 3-tier architecture with front-end in REACT.js, back-end in Django (Python) and Mysql database.